SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 This 10-tray food dehydrating powerhouse has the ability to power air through all of its trays using a rear-mounted fan.

-The LEM Might Bite dehydrator features temperature control to assure you have a consistent heat blowing through the unit at all times.
+The LEM Might Bite dehydrator features temperature control to assure you have consistent heat blowing through the unit at all times.

 This will promote even drying with all of your dehydrated foods.
 Consistent heat and airflow is a critical feature of a good quality food dehydrator.
 Particularly in large ones.